OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 #### Example 1

-The following table illustrates the system role on banking site.
-Each role bind with specific permissions for the event menu functionality:
+The following table illustrates the system roles on a banking site.
+Each role binds with specific permissions for the event menu functionality:

 | ROLE | PERMISSION | ADDITIONAL PERMISSION |
 |------|------------|-----------------------|